Let’s face it: building customer loyalty with today’s contractors isn’t easy.

 Once you’re connecting with and engaging contractors, take a fresh look at your traditional service models in light of what you’re learning.
 What do contractors think of your warranties—can their input help you make them better?
 How about your technical support—is it difficult for contractors to find on your website?
 Are there application and installation videos for your products on the site—and have you posted them on YouTube, where contractors can find them easily?
 How are you handling problem resolution?
 Have you trained your people to be thoughtful and responsive, going above and beyond?

-Manufacturers must earn the loyalty of today’s technologically empowered contractors, who have more options and are rethinking what they want from brands.
+Manufacturers must earn the customer loyalty of today’s technologically empowered contractors, who have more options and are rethinking what they want from brands.
 Manufacturers who redefine customer service to solve contractor problems will become solution providers, building the relationships that will build contractor loyalty as well as sales.